MicrosoftDocs/connected-spaces/articles/mobile-app-add-camera-skill-zones.md

     ![Rotated screen showing camera view](media/add-shopper-analytics-zone.PNG "Rotated screen showing camera view")

     - If you're adding a **Display effectiveness** or **Queue management** skill zone, tap and drag the zone endpoints to resize the zone and move it where you want it to go.
+If you need to start over at any point, select **Reset**.

     ![Rotated screen showing camera view](media/add-display-effectiveness-zone.PNG "Rotated screen showing camera view")